isomerpages/nlb-biblioasia/_jan-2010/The Itinerario: The Key to the East.md

 **NOTES**

-[^1]: From a letter by Linschoten from Goa dated 1584 cited in the introduction by P. A. Tiele in Linschoten, _[Voyage of John Huyghen Van Linschoten](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2937829)_, xxiv.
+[^1]: From a letter by Linschoten from Goa dated 1584 cited in the introduction by P. A. Tiele in Linschoten, _[Voyage of John Huyghen Van Linschoten](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2937829)_, xxiv. &nbsp;

 [^2]: His family is believed to have originated from a village in Utrecht named Linschoten.
 His parents Huych Joosten and Maertgen Hendrics lived in Schoonhoven which was a short distance away from Linschoten.
-(From the introduction by P. A. Tiele in Linschoten, _[Voyage of John Huyghen Van Linschoten](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2937829)_, xxiii.
+(From the introduction by P. A. Tiele in Linschoten, _[Voyage of John Huyghen Van Linschoten](https://eservice.nlb.gov.sg/item_holding.aspx?bid=2937829)_, xxiii. &nbsp;

 [^3]: Linschoten, _[Iohn Hvighen Van Linschoten](https://eresources.nlb.gov.sg/printheritage/detail/8a92f7eb-bcb7-428e-b7ef-14021d8f4faa.aspx)_, 1.